HadokenCode/blog/content/post/announce.md

 +++

 ![Dashboard](/img/announce/pr_im_0_3.png)
-This is the most important blog post ever written for Last Backend.
+This is the most important blog post ever written for Last.Backend.
 We're excited to announce a new version of platform we've working on for a long time - **Last.Backend goes open-source today**!

 We are waiting and inviting developers and devops to join private beta!
 This means that in the near future Last.Backend prepares cloud platform for release.
 <!--more-->